fudan-generative-vision/hallo/README.md

   pip install .
 ```

+In addition, you need to have [ffmpeg](https://ffmpeg.org/) included in your PATH environment variable.

 # Inference

 The inference entrypoint script is `scripts/inference.py`.
 Before testing your cases, there are two preparations need to be completed: